Onion Pi Pack w/Large Antenna - Make a Raspberry Pi B+ Tor Proxy

 - USB console cable - good for debugging and setting up your Pi when running it without a monitor/keyboard

-- 8GB SD Card with NOOBS 2.0 - an 8GB card with NOOBS already installed so you can get right to it.
-As of 02/24/2017, this now comes with NOOBS 2.0 instead of Raspbian Wheezy!
+- 8GB SD Card with full PIXEL desktop NOOBS - an 8GB card with NOOBS already installed so you can get right to it.

 You'll still need to set up the access point and Tor software according to our tutorial.
 This project is best used by people with a little bit of command-line, linux or Raspberry Pi experience.
 If you've set up a Raspberry Pi B+ and configured it before, this project will be a fun experience.
 We have tons of tutorials for exploring Raspberry Pi in the Adafruit Learning System